Where to stay in Lisbon for first timers

 • MORE DETAILS

-There you have it – a whirlwind tour of Lisbon’s best neighbourhoods for your next stay.
+There you have it – a whirlwind tour of where to stay in Lisbon first time travelling.
 Whether you’re after the historic charm of Alfama, the nightlife of Bairro Alto, the luxury of Avenida da Liberdade, the trendy vibes of Principe Real, or the central buzz of Baixa/Chiado, Lisbon has a spot that’s perfect for you.

 Find my full guide on how to plan all your activities in Lisbon here or the best bars and clubs in Lisbon

-Remember, there’s no one-size-fits-all when it comes to choosing where to stay.
+Remember, there’s no one-size-fits-all when it comes to choosing, the best area of Lisbon to stay in is very much a matter of personal preferencte.
 It all depends on your budget, what you want to see and do, and the kind of atmosphere you’re after.
-The beauty of Lisbon is that, no matter where you end up, you’re never far from a stunning view, a delicious pastéis de nata, or a friendly local ready to share a story.
+The beauty of Lisbon is that, no matter where you end up, you’re never far from a stunning view or a delicious pastel de nata.